reeseschultz/ReeseUnityDemos/README.md

 This package lets you create entity prefab groups—groups of prefabs converted into entities.

+For a deep dive on using this package to spawn prefabs, see [this blog post](https://reese.codes/blog/post/spawning-prefabs-with-unity-dots/).

 A group is great for organizational purposes.
 Perhaps all weapons belong in the `Weapons` group, or maybe you'll have a `Characters` group for your players and NPCs.
 What's more, this package enables you to get a `DynamicBuffer` of all prefab entities belonging to a given group.
 One good reason to use this package is if you want to select a random prefab from a group of variants.

 To get started, create an empty GameObject in a scene.